 In order to care for an old dog with arthritis, there are many supplements in the form of anti-inflammatories available in the market.
 These medicines usually contain Glucosamine and chondroitin sulphate which easily travel into the cartilage and stabilize the development of lesions in the bone joints.
 You can also give short regular massages using your fingertips to release toxins from the joints.
 Acupressure for dogs is an effective treatment that can stimulate blood circulation and relax stiff muscles and joints.
 For small dogs, warm baths from time to time can give temporary relief by adding suppleness to the aching joints.

 Age affects different dogs differently.
 As stated above, joint ache is common in dogs.
-Another issue is cancer.
-Unspayed or unneutered dogs are more likely to develop certain cancers.
-The thing with canine cancer is that it often gets diagnosed later owing to common symptoms mimicking other diseases.
-Bone cancer, for example, can cause symptoms similar to arthritis.
-The best way to rule out cancer is to have your pet examine regularly.
+Unspayed or unneutered dogs are more likely to develop certain serious diseases.
+The thing with canine diseases is that they often get diagnosed later owing to common symptoms mimicking minor diseases.
+Bone disease, for example, can cause symptoms similar to arthritis.
+The best way to rule out serious issues is to have your pet examine regularly.
 Feeding a nutritious diet rich in antioxidants can also help to some extent.

 Watch out for skin changes